nuvla/documentation/docs/nuvla/user-guide/add-apps.md

     ![add-project](/assets/img/add-new-project.png)

  2. click on "Project" and choose a Name and Description for it.
-The description can be defined using [markdown]()[TODO], which provides you with a great way to document your projects and apps using text, images, etc. Then save.
+The description can be defined using *markdown*, which provides you with a great way to document your projects and apps using text, images, etc. Then save.

     ![create-project](/assets/img/create-project.png)